itisopen/.github/SECURITY.md

 ## Reporting a Vulnerability

-The Cloud Posse team takes the security of our software seriously.
-If you believe you have found a security vulnerability in any repository owned by Cloud Posse, we encourage you to let us know straight away.
+The ITisOpen team takes the security of our software seriously.
+If you believe you have found a security vulnerability in any repository owned by ITisOpen, we encourage you to let us know straight away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.

 > [!IMPORTANT]
-> Please report any security vulnerabilities by sending an email to [security@cloudposse.com](mailto:security@cloudposse.com).
+> Please report any security vulnerabilities by sending an email to [security@itisopen.net](mailto:security@itisopen.net).

 ### What to Include in Your Report